 She creates in a meditative-state; incense burning, and to the mesmerizing sound of solfeggio frequencies, surrounded by the tranquillity of nature, from her beautiful home-studio in Hout Bay.

-Leila’s fundamental belief is that today’s art is owing much to the experimental spirit of the artist, much like the Impressionists of yesteryear who advocated radical theories, breaking almost all major rules, concerning composition and subject matter.
-Versatile, she has a wide range, continuously experimenting and evolving, and as a result, has no fixed boundaries.
-Her work is a confident pictorial vocabulary of colour, life and humour.
+Her fundamental belief is that today’s art is owing much to the experimental spirit of the artist, much like the Impressionists of yesteryear who advocated radical theories, breaking almost all the major rules concerning composition and subject matter and it is through this exploratory spirit of hers that gave rise to “Beings of Light”.

 Both her creative presence and work demands serious attention, as she disturbs the “norm” of what is to be “expected” of a trained or academic artist.

 Leila is no newbie to the art world, with much of her work in private collections across the world.
 She is perhaps most recognised for her “Connection” series – a monochromatic (also minimalist) depiction of linear, sensual dancing figures connected across the painted canvass.
 Supported by science, the work depicts the interconnectedness of the human race through mitochondria DNA, and was the starting point to this latest body of work, which brings much needed colour-therapy, mysticism and fun to our modern-day, stressful lives.